Smart Cities Mission: Challenges and criticism

-In several cities, local residents have expressed frustration over poor coordination and the mismatch between promises and delivery.
-In Thiruvananthapuram, a newly constructed Smart City road worth ₹33 crore had to be dug up shortly after inauguration to fix a sewage leak, raising concerns about quality control.
+Of the projects completed, there were complaints from local residents on poor coordination and mismatch between what was planned and the end output.
+In Thiruvananthapuram, a newly constructed road worth ₹330 million had to be dug up shortly after inauguration to fix a sewage leak, raising concerns about the planning and sustenance of the projects.
+In Nagpur, nearly half of the 3,686 CCTV cameras installed under the project were non-functional within a year due to poor maintenance.